Yuki Nishi: Orix Buffaloes

 This was his first year to start the season opening game on March 30 against Softbank.
 Despite pitching 7 scoreless innings, he gave away 2 runs in the 8th and earned his first loss when the game ended at 0–2.
 He pitched a lot of quality starts in succeeding games, but failed to get wins for lack of run support.
 He recorded 3 straight wins in June but went on a 4-game losing streak afterwards.
 In spite of this, he was the only starter in the team who managed to remain in the roster all throughout the season.
 He finished with 10-13 and a 3.60 ERA.

-Domestic Free Agency
+Domestic free agency

 He earned his domestic free agency option in May 2018, and according to media reports, he asked Orix about getting posted to the majors during the 2018 off-season but was turned down.
 After the season ended, he decided to exercise his option and met with Orix, Softbank and Hanshin who each offered him a four-year deal.
 After many discussions with the said teams, he accepted the deal with Hanshin worth an estimated one billion yen even though Softbank offered double the amount.